maryrosecook/code-lauren/pages/adding-numbers.md

 ## Adding numbers

 As well as drawing shapes, actions can be used for many other things.
 For example: adding numbers.
+Delete all the code on the left.
 Type in this code:

 ```
 write(add(1 2) 200 200 "black")